Introduction to Academic Advising at Carleton

 Advising relationships play a crucial role in a Carleton education, empowering you to take ownership of your education.
-Beginning with your arrival this fall and continuing through your first two years at Carleton, your adviser will introduce you to the liberal arts and facilitate your active and thoughtful planning process.
-When you declare a major, you will develop an advising relationship with a professor in your chosen area of study, and often with other mentors as well, through coursework, research, and engaged learning opportunities on and off campus.
+Beginning with your arrival this fall and continuing through your first two years at Carleton, you will be assigned a "liberal arts adviser" who will help orient you to the educational opportunities at Carleton and facilitate your active and thoughtful planning process.
+When you declare a major, you will develop an advising relationship with a professor in your chosen area of study, your "major adviser," and often with other mentors as well, through coursework, research, and engaged learning opportunities on and off campus.

 At Carleton, liberal education is not only about fulfilling requirements (though there are a few), but about charting a rich and meaningful educational trajectory through the liberal arts.
-A “liberal arts” education facilitates human growth and freedom (that’s what “liberal” means in this context) through broad and deep inquiry.
-Your adviser will work with you to design a program of study that develops strong intellectual and practical skills, the capacity to engage with complex and diverse communities, breadth of knowledge, and an interdisciplinary flexibility of mind—and, above all, the ability to put these skills and perspectives into practice in a variety of different circumstances.
+A “liberal arts” education is meant to facilitate human growth and freedom (that’s what “liberal” means in this context) through broad and deep inquiry.
+Your liberal arts adviser will work with you to design a program of study that develops strong intellectual and practical skills, the capacity to engage with complex and diverse communities, breadth of knowledge, and an interdisciplinary flexibility of mind—and, above all, the ability to put these skills and perspectives into practice in a variety of different circumstances.

-You and your adviser should work together individually to ensure that, by the end of your second year, you have:
+You and your liberal arts adviser should work together individually to ensure that, by the end of your second year, you have:

 - articulated your projected program of study and your reasons for choosing it;